onnx/onnx-mlir/docs/Dialects/onnx.md

 _ONNX FeatureVectorizer operation_

 Concatenates input tensors into one continuous output.<br>
-    All input shapes are 2-D and are concatenated along the second dimention.
+    All input shapes are 2-D and are concatenated along the second dimension.
 1-D tensors are treated as [1,C].
     Inputs are copied to the output maintaining the order of the input arguments.<br>
     All inputs must be integers or floats, while the output will be all floating point values.